dhuy237/disaster-response-pipeline/README.md

 This repository is the work for my second project from the Udacity Data Scientist Nanodegree Program.
 In this project, I applied data engineering skills to build an ETL pipeline to process the raw data then the data will go through an ML pipeline to classify data.

+The classification model will help the people from disaster organizations classify the message into related categories so they can respond to the event more accurately and faster.

 ## :rocket: Table of contents

 1. [Prerequisites](#prerequisites)